[Take Five theme woven in and out of a montage of voices talking about the arts]

 Stan Lee: I started ending my columns by saying Excelsior!

-Kay Ryan, poet: If you write well, you are utterly exposed.
+Kay Ryan: If you write well, you are utterly exposed.

 Olivia de Havilland: A voice said, "This is George Cukor."